 This 644-foot skyscraper owned, of course, by Donald Trump, is a mixed-use building housing offices, retail shops and private residences.
 The building’s stylish public spaces inside employ pink white-veined marble.

-Mirrors and glass are found throughout the lobby and the five-level atrium which has shops, cafés, and waterfall with a pedestrian bridge that crosses over the waterfall’s pool.
+Mirrors and glass are found throughout the lobby and the five-level atrium which has shops, cafés, and a waterfall with a pedestrian bridge that crosses over the waterfall’s pool.

 The building is best known as the headquarters of Donald Trump and the setting for NBC television show The Apprentice and The Celebrity Apprentice, including the famous boardroom where someone gets fired weekly.
 (It’s actually filmed in a television studio inside Trump Tower).